maksuco/helpers/README.md

 # Device check: Mobile, Tables, Desktop

-Reponse with the correct device, example: (300,'table',200), the response is 300 when is mobile
+Reponse with the correct device, example: (300,'table',200), the response is 300 when is mobile OR ('mobile','mobile','desktop')

 ```php